Fall Grant Submission Cycle Opens: 4 Tips to Improve Your Concept Paper

-As the Callahan Foundation’s spring grant cycle opens for concept paper submissions, keep these four basics in mind when crafting your application.
+As the Callahan Foundation’s fall grant cycle opens for concept paper submissions, keep these four basics in mind when crafting your application.

 As you craft your concept paper, remember to review the full requirements, and consider these four tips for a successful application: